Mohamed-A-Elshafey/SDN-DDoS2025/README.md

     * Installed Ubuntu 22.04.3 LTS as the base operating system for the virtual environment.

 2. **Install Mininet and Ryu Controller:**
     * Installed Mininet, a network emulator, to create a virtual network on the Ubuntu machine, enabling simulation of the SDN environment.
-Mininet allows for creating virtual hosts, switches, controllers, and links, facilitating testing of network configurations and protocols without physical hardware [36].
+Mininet allows for creating virtual hosts, switches, controllers, and links, facilitating testing of network configurations and protocols without physical hardware .
     * Installed Ryu, an open-source SDN controller framework written in Python.
 Ryu provides a platform for developing SDN applications and managing network flows and policies.
-It supports OpenFlow and other southbound protocols, enabling communication with network devices to configure the network [37].
+It supports OpenFlow and other southbound protocols, enabling communication with network devices to configure the network.

 3. **Build SDN Network:**
     * Implemented an SDN network topology similar to the CIC-DDoS2019 dataset network (see Figure 4).